 Charitable giving in the U.S.—and giving to education—reached new highs in 2016, according to the recently released Giving USA 2017: The Annual Report on Philanthropy for the Year 2016.

 But that’s just the beginning of the story.
-Here’s a look behind the numbers and what they may mean for educational advancement.
+Here’s a look behind the numbers, with answers to key questions about what these trends mean for educational advancement.

 The Giving USA report lists nine categories of recipient organizations.
 Of those recipient types, religious organizations received the largest share of charitable gifts, followed by education, which draws 15 percent of total giving.
 For the seventh consecutive year, giving to education rose.
 Contributions to education organizations rose 3.6 percent from 2015 to 2016 to $59.77 billion.